John Hunter Gray: Early life

 John Hunter Gray was born John Randall Salter Jr. in Chicago, Illinois, on February 14, 1934.
 Commonly perceived as white, Salter, as he was formerly known, changed his name to John Hunter Gray to honor his Native American heritage.
 He grew up in Flagstaff, Arizona with his Native American father who was an artist and a college professor and his mother, a teacher.
 After graduating high school in 1951, Gray joined the United States Army for a short time before attending Arizona State University.
+After his military service Salter became a member of the Industrial Workers of the World.
+He remained a member for six years.
 He graduated in 1958 with his undergraduate degree in social studies.
 He attained his master's degree in sociology two years later.
 While pursuing his degrees at Arizona State University, Gray organized and volunteered for many student groups including the International Mine, Mill and Smelter Workers.
 In 1961, Gray and his wife, Eldri Johanson, were married.
 The two met while Eldri was a social worker in Duluth, Minnesota.
 She herself being from Moose Lake, Minnesota, and had graduated from Augsburg College with a degree in sociology.
 She stayed loyally to her husbands side, traveling with him to fight in the Civil Rights Movement together.
 After marriage the couple moved to Jackson, Mississippi.
 During an interview later in life he told Loki Mulholland, filmmaker and son of Joan Trumpauer, that "We decided to go south because things were happening".